ysyk2021/the-positive-thinking-innovator-exploring-new-approaches-and-strategies-for-cultivating-positivity/src/chapter-7-1.md

-Chapter 7: The Future of Positive Thinking: Emerging Trends and Innovations in Positive Psychology
+Emerging Trends and Innovations in Positive Psychology
 ==================================================================================================

 In this chapter, we'll explore emerging trends and innovations in positive psychology and the future of positive thinking.